How Long Does Botox Take To Work?

 Botox binds to the motor end plate, which is a site of communication between muscles and neurons in the face of tension.
 It has been said that when this occurs, the nervous system signals to the muscle to contract by “barking orders” at it, and the motor endplate of the nerves, which serves as the megaphone, hollers at it to contract.

-In order for the muscle to move, Botox attaches to a particular protein called SNARE at the motor end plate, which transmits chemical instructions (the screaming protein, also known as acetylcholine) to the muscle, according to Palm.
+In order for the muscle to move, Botox attaches to a particular protein called SNARE at the motor end plate, which transmits chemical instructions (the screaming protein, also known as acetylcholine) to the muscle.

 Botox puts a stop to this game of telephone, and Palm claims that the muscle does not move because the neurotransmitter acetylcholine is not produced when the injection is given.